Hong Kong leader says she hopes peaceful protest was a turning point

 The chaos has spread overseas.
 Twitter Inc and Facebook Inc said on Monday they had dismantled a social media campaign originating in mainland China that sought to undermine protests in Hong Kong.

-Sunday’s massive turnout, which organizers put at 1.7 million, showed that the movement still has widespread support despite chaotic scenes last week when protesters occupied the airport.
+Sunday’s massive turnout, which organisers put at 1.7 million, showed that the movement still has widespread support despite chaotic scenes last week when protesters occupied the airport.

-Some activists had apologized for the airport turmoil and protesters could be seen on Sunday night urging others to go home peacefully.
+Some activists had apologised for the airport turmoil and protesters could be seen on Sunday night urging others to go home peacefully.

 Aside from Lam’s resignation, demonstrators have five demands - complete withdrawal of the extradition bill, a halt to descriptions of the protests as “rioting”, a waiver of charges against those arrested, an independent inquiry and resumption of political reform.